DataDog/integrations-core/teamcity/README.md

    ```

-   Customize each project's build configuration monitoring using the optional `include` and `exclude` filters.
-Use the `include` and `exclude` filters to specify a list build configuration IDs to include or exclude from monitoring, respectively.
-Regex patterns are supported.
+   Customize each project's build configuration monitoring using the optional `include` and `exclude` filters to specify build configuration IDs to include or exclude from monitoring, respectively.
+Regex patterns are supported in the `include` and `exclude` keys to specify build configuration ID matching patterns.
 If both `include` and `exclude` filters are omitted, all build configurations are monitored for the specified project.

-[Restart the Agent][5] to start collecting and sending Teamcity events to Datadog.
+[Restart the Agent][5] to start collecting and sending TeamCity events to Datadog.

 ##### Log collection

-1. Configure Teamcity [logs settings][6].
+1. Configure TeamCity [logs settings][6].

 2. By default, Datadog's integration pipeline supports the following kind of log format: